mozilla-conduit/lando/README.md

 # Lando

-Lando is an application that lands (merges) revisions to Git and Mercurial repositories.
+Lando is an application that applies patches and pushes them to Git and Mercurial repositories.

-Lando is comprised of many subcomponents, including:

-* The user interface
-* The API
-* Landing workers
-* A postgres database

 ## Development